 A while ago, I belonged and contributed to another illustration blog called Sugar Frosted Goodness.
 I had a sort-of “love-hate” relationship with the guy that ran the blog.
 He reprimanded me once for an illustration I did that he considered to “cross the line.”
 I always believed that nothing “crossed the line” as far as the message that art — any art — expresses.
 So, I resigned from that blog.
 Now, it appears, someone else owns his domain name and it is no longer an illustration blog.
 So, all’s well that ends well; what goes around, comes around; and fuck him.

 Anyway, in 2008, I posted this illustration on that blog for the word “sugary.”
 The illustration and accompanying original poem garnered eleven praising comments.
-This week, Illustration Friday, an illustration blog to which I have weekly for over ten years (without missing a week), posted the word “sugar.”
+This week, Illustration Friday, an illustration blog to which I have contributed weekly for over ten years (without missing a week), posted the word “sugar.”
 I decided to do a follow-up to the story of toothy candy maker Swirly von Swirly deCocoa McDuff.

 Swirly von Swirly deCocoa McDuff… revisted